 The 2020 Plan permits the granting of both options to purchase ordinary shares intended to qualify as incentive share options under Section 422 of the Code, and options that do not so qualify.
 The option exercise price of each option will be determined by our compensation and leadership development committee but may not be less than 100% of the fair market value of our ordinary shares on the date of grant.
-The term of each option will be fixed by our compensation and leadership development committee and may not exceed 10 years from the date of grant.
-Our compensation and leadership development committee will determine at what time or times each option may be exercised.
+The term of each option will be fixed by our compensation and leadership development committee will determine at what time or times each option may be exercised.